Out Run: Critical response and accolades

 Out Runs arcade release received positive reviews and became one of the most popular arcade games of the year.
-The game won the 1987 Golden Joystick Award for Game of the Year, as well as for Arcade Game of the Year.
+It won the 1987 Golden Joystick Award for Game of the Year, as well as for Arcade Game of the Year.
 It also won "Best Visual Enhancement in a Video Game" at the 1986 Amusement Players Association's Players Choice Awards.
-Clare Edgeley reviewed the arcade game in both Computer and Video Games and in Sinclair User, praising the graphics and the element of danger in the gameplay as well as the hydraulic motion simulator cabinet.
-Top Score newsletter called it "the most enjoyable" and "realistic driving video game ever created" while praising its innovative simulator cabinet, detailed visuals, and stereo soundtrack.
-A review in Commodore User described it as "a great game for driving enthusiasts" and awarded it a score of 9 out of 10.
-Gary Penn, writing for Crash called the game "highly polished" and praised the attention to detail.
+Clare Edgeley reviewed the arcade game in both Computer and Video Games and in Sinclair User, praising the graphics, the element of danger, and the hydraulic motion simulator cabinet.
+Top Score called it "the most enjoyable" and "realistic driving video game ever created" and praised its innovative simulator cabinet, detailed visuals, and stereo soundtrack.
+Commodore User described it as "a great game for driving enthusiasts" and awarded it a score of 9 out of 10.
+Gary Penn, writing for Crash, called it "highly polished" and praised the attention to detail.
 In Your Sinclair, Peter Shaw praised its realism and described it as "the most frighteningly fast road race game" he had played.

 Out Run was ported to numerous home consoles and computers.
 Computer and Video Games praised the Master System release, with the writers concluding that it had "all the thrill power of the arcade version".
 The Games Machine gave the Master System version a score of 72%, stating that the Master System version came closest to the original coin-op.
 Reviewers for Dragon described it as a "refreshing" game "that provides hours of entertainment".
 Computer Gaming World named it as the year's best arcade translation for Sega.
 Reactions to the 16-bit versions were generally positive.
-The Atari ST version (1988) was described by Computer and Video Games as "far from perfect", but that it came closer to the arcade original than the other ports.
-The 1991 Sega Genesis version also received positive reviews, scoring 90% from French gaming magazines Joypad and Joystick, as well as an 85% from Swedish magazine Svenska Hemdatornytt.
+The Atari ST version (1988) was described by Computer and Video Games as "far from perfect", but closer to the arcade original than the other ports.
+The 1991 Sega Genesis version received 90% from the French magazines Joypad and Joystick, and 85% from the Swedish magazine Svenska Hemdatornytt.

 The reception for the 8-bit personal computer ports by U.S. Gold was mixed.
 The ZX Spectrum version received positive scores from Your Sinclair and Sinclair User.
 Some reviewers at Crash expressed disappointment at the low quality in contrast to the arcade original.
 The Games Machine gave the Spectrum version a score of 61%, noting the machine's technical limitations in comparison to the Master System and Commodore systems.
 The Commodore versions received positive to average reviews, though Computer and Video Games described the Commodore 64 port as "rushed".
-The Amstrad CPC port received a score of 8 out of 40 from Computer and Video Games, which described it as a "travesty", and a 37% score from Amstrad Action where the reviewer considered it one of the worst arcade conversions ever.
+The Amstrad CPC port received a score of 8 out of 40 from Computer and Video Games, which described it as a "travesty", and a 37% score from Amstrad Action, whose reviewer considered it one of the worst arcade conversions ever.